 Getting ready to move?
-If you're moving household goods from your home to another location within Massachusetts, your mover must be licensed by the Massachusetts Department of Public Utilities (DPU).
+If you're moving household goods from your home in Massachusetts to another location within Massachusetts, your mover must be licensed by the Massachusetts Department of Public Utilities (DPU).
 The DPU helps you by setting certain licensing and insurance requirements which movers must meet and by investigating complaints if you have a problem with your mover.
 No matter where you are moving or whether the move is large or small, you should take the time to carefully plan your relocation.
 This information will help you begin the process of moving within Massachusetts.

 A personal recommendation is the best way to start.
 Whether you use a company recommended by friends or choose a company through its advertising, be sure that any company you contact has an up-to-date DPU operating certificate number.
-All household moving companies must be licensed by the DPU to operate in Massachusetts.
+All household moving companies in Massachusetts must be licensed by the DPU to operate in Massachusetts.
 They are subject to state laws and the Department's rules and regulations.
 For example, movers licensed by the DPU are required to carry a minimum amount of cargo insurance.
 However, your ability to recover for loss or damage is dependent upon your agreement with the mover.
 All movers are also required to file the rates charged for various moving services.
 These rates are called a tariff and they are filed with the DPU and available to the public.

 Be sure to ask about all additional costs when you are given an estimate for your move.
 For example, moves based on hourly rates will be assessed a travel time charge in addition to the actual time it takes to complete your move.
 Travel time charges are calculated on the distance between the original point of loading and final point of unloading.
 Mileage is determined in accordance with approved mileage guides or vehicle odometer readings.
-For moves based on the weight of the shipment, the mover will not charge additionally for travel time.

 Moving companies must file their rates with the DPU and may not charge more or less than the rates on file.
 You can request a copy of the mover's rates on file with the DPU.
 You can also inquire how the rates will be applied to the specific circumstances of your move.
 You can also ask if there are any other charges and how or why the final cost might differ from the estimate.